 Can you do the Golden Circle in one day?

-Definitely!
-You can fit a lot into one trip on the Golden Circle.
+Yes, you can definitely do the Golden Circle in one day and fit a lot into one trip.
 There’s plenty to see, and you can visit all the main stops and a few detours.
 Keep in mind it’ll be a full schedule if you want to do it all.